kapilpownikar/ChessProj/README.md

-# ChessProj
+# QCRI Chess Project
-Interactive Quiz-type Web Application that displays board states from real chess games and prompts the user to guess the side with the current advantage.
+Interactive Quiz-type Web Application that displays board states from recorded past chess games and prompts the user to guess the side with the current advantage.